MmeMarieLouise/NewsLanding/notes.md

 #### Write Template Preprocess Function Drupal 7

+- make sure that the Devel module is enabled (for debugging)
 - in codebase go to contrib modules and find paragraphs module : www/sites/all/modules/contrib/paragraphs
 - check out readme.md
 - then open www/sites/all/modules/custom/corp_paragraphs/bundles